A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Introduction

-Apart from the relevance of temporal CSPs as a test case for understanding VCSPs on infinite domains, they constitute an important class for several reasons: \begin{itemize} \item Temporal CSPs encompass many natural optimization problems\footnote{It should be mentioned here that these problems come in two flavours: one is where the input is a graph, or more generally a structure; the other, which we adopt here, is that the input consists of a finite sum of cost functions, which in particular allows that the sum contains identical summands.
+Apart from the relevance of temporal VCSPs as a test case for understanding VCSPs on infinite domains, they constitute an important class for several reasons: \begin{itemize} \item Temporal VCSPs encompass many natural optimization problems\footnote{It should be mentioned that these problems come in two flavours: one is where the input is a graph, or more generally a structure; the other, which we adopt here, is that the input consists of a finite sum of cost functions, which in particular allows that the sum contains identical summands.
 In the setting of Min-CSPs for graphs, this corresponds to considering \emph{multigraphs} in the input.
-However, often (but not always, see Theorems 8.6 and 8.7 in~\cite{LatestResilience}) the two variants of the problem have the same complexity (see, e.g.,~\cite[Section 2.3]{Interval} for relevant techniques in this context).} such as \emph{Directed Feedback Arc Set}, \emph{Directed Subset Feedback Arc Set}, \emph{Edge Multicut} (aka Min-Correlation-Clustering with Partial Information), \emph{Symmetric Directed Multicut}, \emph{Steiner Multicut}, \emph{Disjunctive Multicut}, and many more~\cite{Multicut,EibenRW22,OsipovPilipczuk,OsipovW23,PointAlgebraMinCSP}. \item The complete classification for temporal CSPs has been the basis to obtain other complexity classifications in temporal and spatial reasoning via complexity classification transfer techniques~\cite{Products}; we expect that temporal valued CSPs play a similar role for the corresponding optimisation problems. \end{itemize}
+However, often (but not always, see Theorems 8.6 and 8.7 in~\cite{LatestResilience}) the two variants of the problem have the same complexity (see, e.g.,~\cite[Section 2.3]{Interval} for relevant techniques in this context).}, for example, \emph{Directed Feedback Arc Set}, \emph{Directed Subset Feedback Arc Set}, \emph{Edge Multicut} (aka Min-Correlation-Clustering with Partial Information), \emph{Symmetric Directed Multicut}, \emph{Steiner Multicut}, \emph{Disjunctive Multicut}, and many more~\cite{Multicut,EibenRW22,OsipovPilipczuk,OsipovW23,PointAlgebraMinCSP}. \item The complete classification for temporal CSPs has been the basis to obtain other complexity classifications in temporal and spatial reasoning via complexity classification transfer techniques~\cite{Products}; we expect that temporal valued CSPs play a similar role for the corresponding optimisation problems. \item Temporal VCSPs contain interesting polynomial-time tractable cases with some non-trivial interaction between the `soft' (i.e., finite-valued) and `crisp' constraints (i.e., $\{0,\infty\}$-valued) in the input ( Lemma~\ref{lem:lex-algo}). \end{itemize}